Mashhuraa/Password-generator/README.md

 Overwiev
 --------------------------------
-This repository contains a Python script that generates random passwords based on user-specified criteria.
-The user can choose to include uppercase letters, lowercase letters, digits, and symbols in the passwords.
+This repository contains a Python script that generates `random passwords` based on user-specified criteria.
+The user can choose to include `uppercase letters`, `lowercase letters`, `digits`, and `symbols` in the passwords.
 The script generates a specified number of passwords with a specified length.

 Features
 ------------------------------------